Kokopelli-Interfaces/kokopelli-vcv/README.md

     7. Granular Synthesis Engine Component

-        To use `FRAME` as a granulart synthesis engine component, one would record an audio signal, then patch a constant polyphonic signal with channel variation into `POS`.
+        To use `Gko` as a granulart synthesis engine component, one would record an audio sig, then patch a constant polyphonic sig with channel variation into `POS`.

-        To create the grains, one would patch the `VCA` in `SIGNAL` with short, repeating envelopes with phase variation across channels.
+        To create the grains, one would patch the `VCA` in `SIG` with short, repeating envelopes with phase variation across channels.

 <a id="org7b1d09d"></a>

-## TIMELINE
+## TIME

-Recall how `FRAME` keeps track of it's state before and after a recording starts.
+Recall how `Gko` keeps track of it's state before and after a recording starts.
-The `TIMELINE` module is essentially a sequencer for all `FRAME` module states.
-One could leave `TIMELINE` in record mode, record a live-looping performance with `FRAME`, rewind time via the `TIMELINE` module, and play back the performance.
+The `TIME` module is essentially a sequencer for all `Gko` module states.
+One could leave `TIME` in record mode, record a live-looping performance with `Gko`, rewind time via the `TIME` module, and play back the performance.
-Rewinding / scrubbing time via the `TIMELINE` module will also scrub the playback position of all `FRAME`'s so to preserve deterministic playback.
+Rewinding / scrubbing time via the `TIME` module will also scrub the playback position of all `Gko`'s so to preserve deterministic playback.

 TODO